James Hayton's PhD Academy

 The purpose of a PhD is to develop and then demonstrate the skills of a professional academic researcher.

-You may have no intention of becoming a professional academic researcher, but this is what the system is set up for.
+You may have no intention of becoming a professional academic, but this is what the system is set up for.

 First, it takes some of the pressure off.
-The PhD is not the completion of your education, it’s not the culmination of your life’s work, it’s just the beginning.
+The PhD is not the completion of your education, nor the culmination of your life’s work.
+It’s just the beginning.

-Second, because we’re framing it as an entry-level qualification then it’s not about showing how good you are, it’s about learning.
+Second, it’s not about showing how good you are, it’s about learning.
 And if you understand a few basic principles then you can design your project to help you develop the skills you need, with the assumption that you’ll make a load of mistakes along the way.

-This is another key difference between a PhD and much of the rest of the education system: In a conventional exam, mistakes are penalised and recorded forever in your grades.
-So having been trained in that system for so long, many PhD students I speak to are terrified of making mistakes.
+This is another key difference between a PhD and much of the rest of the education system.
+In a conventional exam, mistakes are penalised and recorded forever in your grades.
+Having been trained in that system for so long, many PhD students I speak to are terrified of making mistakes.

 But in the professional academic system, nobody really cares how many mistakes you make on the way to making a discovery.
 In fact, mistakes are usually a necessary part of the process.